youngboy/engine-docs/source/setup-node.md

 #### Configuring the GraphQL path

-You can use the `graphqlPaths` option if your GraphQL API responds to requests on a path other than `/graphql`.
+You can use the `graphqlPaths` option if your GraphQL API responds to requests on a path other than `/graphql`, or on more than one path.

 ```js
 // For engine.listen